Stevens-Johnston Syndrome (SJS)

-At Crumley Roberts, we care like family, listen to learn, and do what’s right.
+At Crumley Roberts, we care deeply about our clients.
 When it comes to SJS lawsuits, we realize just how difficult it can be to deal with legal matters and mounting medical bills while experiencing the painful and sometimes debilitating symptoms associated with this condition.
 We are here to support and guide you through your case so you can focus on healing.

 Suffering from SJS or TEN?
-We Help Take Away the Worry.
+We Can Help Take Away the Worry.

 SJS may also be referred to as Toxic Epidermal Necrolysis (TEN) in severe cases.
 Because SJS and TEN are rare, patients with these conditions are sometimes misdiagnosed.
 SJS occurs more often in young patients than in seniors but is rare in infants.
 It also occurs twice as often in males than in females.